themeum/kirki/docs/docs/arguments/choices.md

 ---
 layout: default
 title: choices
-published: false
+published: true
+mainMaxWidth: 50rem;
 ---

-The `choices` argument allows you to select the available choices for a control.
-It is always formatted as an array.
+The `choices` argument allows you to select the available choices for a control and is always formatted as an array.

 For more specific info and usage instructions please refer to the documentation of individual controls.